-I grew up in Hobart, Tasmania in December 1974, a few days after Cyclone Tracey devastated Darwin and about a week before the Lake Illawarra, a bulk ore carrier, collided with the Tasman Bridge and it collapsed, killing people on the ship, sending cars plunging into the river's depths, and dividing the city for three years.
+I was born in Hobart, Tasmania in December 1974, a few days after Cyclone Tracey devastated Darwin and about a week before the Lake Illawarra, a bulk ore carrier, collided with the Tasman Bridge and it collapsed, killing people on the ship, sending cars plunging into the river's depths, and dividing the city for three years.
 I have always felt guilty by association, which perhaps tells you something about me (self-centred, flair for the dramatic, over developed sense of culpability, fascination with loss).

 My father, Robert Russon, had immigrated to Tasmania as a ten pound tourist in the 60s after his first marriage broke up.
 You can read a bit about my other family, who I didn't get in contact with until my late teens, in this post: The Cartography of Loss.
-Dad married my mum, Frances Russon and they had two daughters, first my sister Kylie and then me.
+Dad married my mum, Frances Turner and they had two daughters, first my sister Kylie and then me.
 Both my parents were teachers, though Mum had various jobs while I was growing up, after getting squeezed out of teaching by terrible maternity leave policies.
 She retrained as a librarian but couldn't get library work which put me off pursuing that career myself.
 Both parents said to me, as a perpetual mantra, don't ever become a teacher.

 I grew up in a developing suburb in Hobart.
 Land was being subdivided and cul-de-sacs created.
 New units and brick houses were springing up and some of my early memories are playing in the wooden frames of houses half built - the wooden frames in but no walls, where you could see the rooms laid out.
 I was fascinated and charmed by this sort of play, and to me it was as if the house was in a state of decay, the walls melted away, exposing the skeletal remains.
 Around these 'works in progress' was the bush: soaring blue gums and a thick understory of bracken, ferns and wildflowers.